Quaternary Ammonium Compounds

 Information about Quats

-What are quats?
+- What are quaternary ammonium compounds or quats?

 If you have questions about this, or any pesticide-related topic, please call NPIC at 800-858-7378 (8:00am - 12:00pm PST), or email at npic@ace.orst.edu.